The CDP Studio Framework is the toolbox that contains all features and functions you need related to the run-time part of the control system.

 The framework supports a wide range of standard industry protocols

-The framework already supports the following protocols: Modbus, CANopen, SNMP, NMEA, UDP, GPIO and I2C.
+The framework already supports the following protocols: MQTT, Modbus, CANopen, SNMP, NMEA, UDP, GPIO and I2C.
 We continue to add support for other protocols, and you can develop your own protocols if you have specific requirements and add them as standard reusable resources.

 Add readymade features and functions